What to Look for When Buying a Car: Your New Car Checklist

 • Glove box: Look inside the glove box.
 Is there enough room for items you are likely to keep in there?
 Is it lockable?

 • Visibility: Are you able to see sufficiently in all directions?
-Is the rear window large enough to permit you to see what is happening behind you?
+Is the rear window large enough to permit you to see what's happening behind you?
 Is the trim around the windows so thick that it inhibits you from seeing to the left or the right?
+Are any blind spots created?
 Do you feel comfortable pulling out into traffic with the visibility afforded by this vehicle?
-According to AutoTrader, if the top of the steering wheel sits higher than your shoulders, it can interfere with your line of sight.
+Remember that if the top of the steering wheel sits higher than your shoulders, it can interfere with your line of sight.

-• Roominess: Does the car feel cramped or do you have sufficient head space and elbow room?
-What if you are wearing a heavy winter coat?
+• Roominess: Does the car feel cramped, or do you have sufficient head space and elbow room?
+What if you were wearing a heavy winter coat?
 Do you have enough passenger space for everyone you are likely to be driving around?

 car